What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 Hamburg Hauptbahnhof (Hamburg Central Station) is the busiest train station in Germany, and Europe’s second-busiest (after Paris’ Gare du Nord).
 Long-distance trains connect Hamburg with cities such as Berlin, Munich, Frankfurt, Zurich, Prague, Budapest, Copenhagen and Vienna.
 In many other German cities, you can connect with other international train lines.
 The most popular departures can sell out.
 Book your ticket well in advance if possible.
 Read more and book your ticket at bahn.de

-It is walking distance from Hamburg Hauptbahnhof to most places in the city, but if you prefer public transport you can find more information here.
+It is within walking distance from Hamburg Hauptbahnhof to most places in the city, but if you prefer public transport you can find more information here.

 TIP: Read our guide for a Trans-Siberian Railway trip if you are a fan of train travel